varundataquest/Indus-Valley-Text-Analysis/README.md

  This is how you use this project:

  Download All Jupyter Notebooks
- - Get the csv input files (not in GitHub) from Varun
+ - Get the csv input files (not in GitHub).
+Contact Varun Venkatesh for this.
  - Get the ICIT Sign image files from ICIT website (not in GitHub)

  1) Run ICITTextAnalysis-InputDataProcessing-All